shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web-1.md

 ---
-title: GETTING STARTED WITH THE TEMASYS SDK FOR WEB
+title: SKYLINK SDK FOR WEB
-date: 2020-05-20
+date: 2020-05-19
-slug: temasys-sdk-for-web
+slug: skylink-sdk-for-web

 ---
-GETTING STARTED WITH THE TEMASYS SDK FOR WEB
+## GETTING STARTED WITH THE SKYLINK SDK FOR WEB

-### A step-by-step guide to embedding Real-Time Communication features into your webapp or website
+## A step-by-step guide to embedding Real-Time Communication features into your webapp or website

-This document is designed to help developers get started using the Temasys SDK for the Web to add video & voice calling, secure messaging, file sharing and screen sharing features to any website.
+This document is designed to help developers get started using the Skylink SDK for the Web to add video & voice calling, secure messaging, file sharing and screen sharing features to any website.

-## Step 1: Create an Account on the Temasys Console and Generate an App Key
+### Step 1: Create an Account on the Skylink Console and Generate an App Key

 [Here are instructions for creating an account and generating an App Key.](creating-an-account-generating-a-key.html)

-## Step 2: Include Temasys SkylinkJS code into your website
+### Step 2: Include Skylink SkylinkJS code into your website

 #### Include Video and Audio Elements in HTML file